GENERATIONAL LONGEVITY SHIFT AND INHERITANCE

 Life expectancy for the affluent is nearing 100 years in the United States.
 This is positive for individuals’ well-being, but it carries financial implications.
 For wealthy families, using resources to ensure that life expectancy is not jeopardized should be a priority.

-Click HERE or on the bulletin image to access the full text.
+Click HERE to access the full text.

 Livability Supported by Inheritance